 Memory Care Costs in Coeur Dalene, ID

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
-The price of memory care in Coeur d'Alene ranges from $2,950 to $5,400 a month.
+The price of memory care in Coeur Dalene ranges from $ to $ per month, with an average cost of $.

 Facts about Coeur d’Alene